taylorcate/EmploymentFiles/README.md

 ## REFERENCES
 **KYLE ROBERTS**
-_Associate Professor of History and Director of the CTSDH at Loyola University Chicago, IL_
+_Associate Professor of History and Director of the CTSDH at Loyola University Chicago, IL._
  	Email: kroberts2@luc.edu; phone: 773–508–2215

 **MARGARET HELLER**